Mhytee/IDAS_Save_Manager/README.md

 Launch Games & Manage Multiple Save Files for Initial D Arcade Stage 6–8 (TeknoParrot)

 > I originally made this program so that it would be easy for my girlfriend and/or guests to play on their own saves and for us to be able to switch back and forth easily...
-> Turns out she doesn't enjoy playing and I have no friends — so here it is, for anyone else who might find it useful.
+> Turns out she doesn't really enjoy playing and I have no friends — so here it is, for anyone else who might find it useful.

 📂 INSTALLATION
 ---------------